thedataincubator/data-science-blogs/deep-learning-libraries.md

 All source code and data is on [our Github Page](https://github.com/thedataincubator/data-science-blogs).

-We first generated a list of deep learning libraries [from](https://svds.com/understanding-ai-toolkits/) [each of](https://en.wikipedia.org/wiki/Comparison_of_deep_learning_software) [five](https://www.packtpub.com/books/content/top-10-deep-learning-frameworks) [different](https://twitter.com/fchollet/status/882995652233371648) [sources](https://svds.com/wp-content/uploads/2017/02/Deep_learning_ratings_final-1024x563.png), and then collected metrics for all of them, to come up with the ranking.
-Github data is based on both stars and forks, while Stack Overflow data is based on tags and questions containing the package name.
-Search results are from Google.
+We first generated a list of 23 open-source deep learning libraries [from](https://svds.com/understanding-ai-toolkits/) [each of](https://en.wikipedia.org/wiki/Comparison_of_deep_learning_software) [five](https://www.packtpub.com/books/content/top-10-deep-learning-frameworks) [different](https://twitter.com/fchollet/status/882995652233371648) [sources](https://svds.com/wp-content/uploads/2017/02/Deep_learning_ratings_final-1024x563.png), and then collected metrics for all of them, to come up with the ranking.
+Github data is based on both stars and forks, Stack Overflow data is based on tags and questions containing the package name, and Google Results are based on total number of Google search results and the compound monthly growth rate of results calculated over the past six months.

 A few other notes: